easy-global-market/ngsild-api-data-models/UnitCodes.md

 ## Defining new unit codes

-Some units, despite being widely used by professional, appears to be inexistent in the UN/CEFACT list.
+Some units, despite being widely used by professional, appear to be inexistent in the UN/CEFACT list.
 Measurements done in such unit system can not always be simply converted to the base system as being dependant of a measurement method.

 As an example, this is the case for the *Nephelometric Turbidity Unit (NTU)* which provides a measure of water clarity and is measured by light scattered at 90° from the incidence of a single beam emitting in the 400-680nm wavelengths region.
 There is no simple conversion to a standard unit such as mg/l as the conversion factor would depend on size and type of suspended particles.